CERRE think tank Logo

 Tech, Media, Telecom

-He lectures at University College London and Kings College London.
+He lectures at University College and Kings College London and the Judge Business School.

-Richard was previously the Public Policy Director of Vodafone Group plc from 2001 until 2013.
+He was Director of Public Policy for Vodafone plc between 2001 and 2013.

 Jan Krämer